Friday, December 27, 2013

 Stop.
 Go.
 Stop.
 Go.

-Last year the two grandkids, Ethan and Evan, were at street level and gathered up an armload of treats.
+Last year, our two grandsons, Ethan and Evan, were at street level and gathered up an armload of treats.

 Restaurants and music on chaotic Hidalgo Avenue

-As the schools prepare for the holiday break there is the inevitable flurry of concerts, dances and parties.
+As the schools prepare for the holiday break, there is the inevitable flurry of concerts, dances and parties.
 Students and teachers are free until after the Night of the Kings in early January.
-In the school yards public address systems, turned up to full volume, allow passers-by to eavesdrop on the pre-holiday ceremonies.
-Our home is situated between a kindergarten and the high school.
+In the school yards, public address systems, turned up to full volume, allow passers-by to eavesdrop on the pre-holiday ceremonies.
+Our home is situated between a kindergarten and the High School.
 We listen to the laughter and giggles as the students disband for the holidays.
 Judging by the number of high-pitched squeals and shrieks, I am fairly certain Shrieking #101 is a mandatory school subject for female students.
-Inevitably the shrieking girl is being followed, or teased by a giggling boy.
-Good sounds.
-Fun sounds.
+Inevitably, the shrieking girl is being followed or teased by a giggling boy.

 Algeria Y Pasion Carnavalesca

-This year we have been asked participate in another boisterous event.
-Weather permitting a sunset parade on Saturday December 21st will feature several of the Halloween costumes that we’ve purchased in the last four years.
+This year, we have been asked to participate in another boisterous event.
+Weather permitting, a parade on Saturday, December 21st, will feature several of the Halloween costumes that we’ve purchased in the last four years.
 Elmo (Freddy Medina) is the star, with supporting cast members to include Mickey (Lawrie) and Minnie Mouse (Lynda), Spiderman (Darren) and Sponge Bob (Jimmy P).
 The Carnival troupe Algeria y Pasion Carnavalesca that Yadira Velázquez (Freddy’s wife) dances with is organizing the parade as a fundraiser for the group, and to entertain the island kids.

 Merry Christmas, Happy Holidays, Season’s Greetings,